The Best Shopify Payment Gateways

 When you use 3rd party payment gateways on your Shopify store, you can expect 3 main ways through which you will be billed.

 There is also the monthly fee.
 Some payment gateways that will charge you a specific rate each month.
-This may change and may be based on the number or the amount of transactions.
+This may change and may be based on the number or the number of transactions.

-And then there is the set-up costs.
+And then there are the set-up costs.
 This comprises of the charges you will incur when setting up the payment gateway.
 The good news is, these are a one time fee.

 Wrapping it up

-The best Shopify payment gateways will need take into account your individual situation.
+The best Shopify payment gateways will need to take into account your individual situation.